ClimbingLeo/chenyuyan.github.io/content/authors/Chenyu/_index.md

 ---
 # Display name
-title: Haotian SUN
+title: Chenyu Yan

 # Username (this should match the folder name)
 authors:
-- Haotian
+- Chenyu

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Postgraduate Student of Electrical Engineering
+role: Graduate Student of Electrical Engineering

 # Organizations/Affiliations
 organizations: